-224. Slacken the dynamo belt, pull the flywheel round, and, if the engine is uniformly stiff all the way round, the bearings are probably the cause; see if the outside main bearings are hot (Art.
-40a.)
-If, however, it is fairly free about each dead centre, when the balance weight is either right forward or backward, but stiff in other places, a piston is probably tight through seizure or, possibly, as in Art.
+224. Slacken the dynamo belt, pull the flywheel round, and, if the engine is uniformly stiff all the way round, the bearings are probably the cause; see if the outside main bearings are hot.
+(Art.
+108.)
+If, however, it is fairly free about each dead centre, when the oil plug in epicyclic gear box is either right forward or backward, but stiff in other places, a piston is probably tight through seizure or, possibly, as in Art.
 220. In either case allow the engine to cool; if a supply of cold water is available, drain and refill the radiator, add an ounce of oil to each side of the crank case, and try to get home.